How Law Enforcement Employs Social Media Monitoring Tools

 From Facebook to Twitter to LinkedIn, social media is changing the way business is done across the professional spectrum.
 It is particularly evident in the areas of criminology and criminal justice, where law enforcement officers and researchers alike are finding new and unique ways to put social networking to use, both to solve crimes and hire candidates.

 Believe it or not, social networking is providing officers new avenues and tools to help solve crimes.
 Because so many people now have such large online presences, investigators can gain new tips and insights into crimes committed in their communities.

 The fact is, Facebook is helping to catch criminals.
-Sometimes, police can get tips from suspects' "friends" after the suspect inevitably brags about his deviant behavior on the social networking site.
-Other times, detectives can gather evidence from pictures or video posted on sites like MySpace and YouTube.
+Sometimes, police can get tips from suspects' "friends" after the suspect inevitably brags about their deviant behavior on the social networking site.
+Other times, detectives can gather evidence from pictures or videos posted on sites like Instagram and YouTube.

 Even more valuable, though, is the ability to track and gain insight into a suspect's mentality, simply by monitoring their posts.
 Because there is no reasonable expectation of privacy when you willingly post online, all of these activities are subject to scrutiny.
 It means that cops can use social media sites to gather valuable intelligence on suspected criminals.

 Finding People Who Need Help